Transportation & Utilities

 Wittman Regional Airport (OSH), also a federally certified commercial service airport, is located just a few minutes south of Neenah.
 Wittman Regional Airport is more widely known as the home for the Experimental Aircraft Association (EAA) headquarters, the annual EAA Fly-In, and museum which attracts thousands of people to the airport throughout the year.
 Wittman Regional Airport is owned and operated by Winnebago County.
 The airport sits on 1,400 acres of land with over 100 hangars and 4 runways.

-Austin Straubel Field (GRB), located in the Green Bay area, provides additional commercial air service within 30 miles of the Fox Cities.
+Green Bay Austin Straubel International Airport (GRB), located in the Green Bay area, provides additional commercial air service within 30 miles of the Fox Cities.

 Regular and reliable freight railway service is provided to many of the area’s industrial parks by the Canadian National Railroad (CN).
 In addition, trailer on flat car (TOFC) and container on flat car (COFC) services are available.
 CN provides area businesses with warehousing as well as the transporting of goods and materials.
 CN transports a diversified and balanced portfolio of goods including petroleum and chemicals, liquid biofuels, grain and fertilizers, coal, metals and minerals, forest products, and automotive.
 CN has one of the best operating ratios in this industry and is committed to moving more freight, more quickly and with fewer assets.